-It is understood that the only revenue collected from tourism at the KAVHA site is from museum passes and other sales at the museums, which is collected by the Norfolk Island Regional Council for operating the museums.
+Museum revenue is derived from the sale of entry tickets (both single entry and museum pass options are available), cemetery tour passes, merchandise sales, group tours, venue hire (No. 9 Quality Row) and grant funding.
+Revenue from passes and other sales is collected by the Norfolk Island Regional Council for operating the museums.
 Notwithstanding the above, revenue from tourism should not be expected to fully cover the costs of conservation, site management, and visitor services within the KAVHA site.